-The unscriptural term I wish to deal with in this essay is the "Trinity."
-If my understanding is correct, Trinity can be understood in one of two ways, neither of which admits to the close fellowship with Jesus we all desire, and that He desires.
+The unscriptural term I wish to deal with in this article is the “Trinity.”
+If my understanding is correct, the Trinity can be understood in one of two ways, neither of which admits to the close fellowship with Jesus we all desire, and that He desires.

 For those God foreknew he also predestined to be conformed to the likeness of his Son, that he might be the firstborn among many brothers.
 (Romans 8:29)

 If we are to take the verse above at face value, then it seems to me there is no need to go into intricate details about the relationships among the Father, Son, and Holy Spirit.
 Jesus is the Firstborn among many brothers.
 Who is our common Father?
 God, of course.
 Is God Jesus’ Father?
 Of course.
 Is God our Father?
 Of course.
 Are we then genuine brothers of our Lord Jesus in that we have the same Father?
 Of course.
 I see no mystery here.
 I see no need to go into verbal acrobatics to explain our relationship to Jesus or Jesus’ relationship to the Father.

 This means we can have genuine fellowship with the Lord Jesus.
 There is no wall between us.
 He has been born of God.
 We have been born of God.
 How is Jesus different from us?